New Canaan Threat to Harm Lawyer

 If someone is accused of threatening their spouse, relationship partner, or one of their other family members or housemates, their offense may be classified as an act of domestic violence.
 This designation does not allow for enhanced penalties in criminal court, but it can have a significant impact on the way the defendant’s case plays out.

-Furthermore, they may be subject to additional family court proceedings, including investigation by the Connecticut Department of Children and Families.
+Furthermore, they may be subject to additional family court proceedings, including an investigation by the Connecticut Department of Children and Families.
 Accordingly, representation from an experienced lawyer can be especially crucial for individuals in New Canaan accused of making a threat to harm a family or household member.

 Discuss Legal Options with a New Canaan Threat to Harm Attorney